 Ask for a Round of Introductions

 If you haven't been introduced to everyone already, don't be afraid to ask your supervisor if he or she is willing to introduce you to people.
 You can broach it casually, so as not to sound demanding or upset.

-02How to Introduce Yourself
+Take the Initiative to Introduce Yourself

 Ask for an Organization Chart

-Don’t be afraid to approach your contact in human resources to ask if he or she can provide an ‘org chart’ so you can get a sense of who you’ll be reporting to, and who you might be managing.
+Don’t be afraid to approach your contact in human resources to ask if he or she can provide an "org chart" so you can get a sense of who you’ll be reporting to and who you might be managing.

 Acknowledge Everyone in Your Workplace

 It doesn't have to be complicated:

-"Hi Susan, it was great to meet you today!
+It was great to meet you today!
 Thank you for the background information you provided.

-Don't Be Offended if You Aren't Introduced to Everyone
+Don't Be Offended If You Aren't Introduced to Everyone